DSJM/ConbAC/README.md

-# Clusterbased automated consensus annotation tool (CAC)
+# Automated consensus-based annotation of cell clusters (ConbAC)

 This tool is based on the scRNAseq_Benchmark by tabdelaal -> https://github.com/tabdelaal/scRNAseq_Benchmark/tree/master/Snakemake